|Cllr Rakhia Ismail with her local MP Jeremy Corbyn|

 Cllr Ismail will now serve out the remaining two years of her term as an independent.

-Prior to Cllr Ismail's resignation from the party, Labour held 47 of Islington's 48 council seats, the only exception being one Green councillor.
+Prior to Cllr Ismail's resignation from the party, Labour held 46 of Islington's 48 council seats, the only exceptions being a Green and a former Labour councillor who quit the party last year over anti-Semitism.

 Cllr Ismail came to the UK in the 1980s and was elected to Islington Borough Council in 2014.
 At the time of writing her 'full statement' has not been made public, so we have no further details of what 'oppression' and 'discriminatory behaviour' she was subjected to, or what she means by the hashtag #Mothers.
 All we can say is that for someone who has lived here for four decades, her written skills in the English language leave a lot to be desired.